Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction

 The structure is as follows.
 In \cref{sec:valani}, we provide the necessary background on the model Hamiltonians for interacting electrons in graphene.
-In \cref{sec:EDInt}, we provide the results of exact diagonalization.
-We show that a new bond-ordered phase occurs in the case of both charge neutrality and fractional filling between FM and CDW states as the USR condition is dropped; in the case of fractional filling, we also show how the finite range lifts the added degeneracy in FM sector, leading to two competing ferromagnetic states, and shifts the transition of AF to KD state in favour of the former.
+In \cref{sec:EDInt}, we provide the results of exact diagonalization {(ED)}.
+We show that a new bond-ordered {(BO)} phase occurs in the case of both charge neutrality and fractional filling between FM and CDW states as the USR condition is dropped; in the case of fractional filling, we also show how the finite range lifts the added degeneracy in FM sector, leading to two competing ferromagnetic states, and shifts the transition of {antiferromagnetic (}AF{)} to KD state.
 In \cref{sec:disscussion}, we conclude by summing up the results and open questions.
 In appendices, we provide a concise calculation of all the elements needed for our exact diagonalization scheme, as well as some additional computational results.